Winchester College Guide: Reviews, Rankings, Fees And More

 Students from Winchester College usually enter the top Russell Group universities such as the University of Edinburgh, University of Durham and University of Bristol, with about a third of the year group choosing Oxford and Cambridge for their university life.
 Approximately 15-20% of graduates head to top universities in the USA, including Yale.
 Winchester College does not train a particular type of student.
 Their graduates major in many professions and the Arts.

-Winchester College is planning to take Sixth Form girls as day school students from September 2022 and boarders from September 2024, without affecting the number of boys that may enrol in the school.
+Winchester College is planning to take Sixth Form girls as day school students onwards of this year (2022) and boarders from September 2024, without affecting the number of boys that may enrol in the school.

 Winchester College Courses / Programs